Jason Smith - Head Coach

 After an attempted retirement from the swimming world, the siren song of swimming brought Dave back to once again coach at Northern Lights Aquatics (formerly ABC Aquatic).
 Dave went on to found our Great Wolf Swim Team in 2004 and once again found himself master of rapid success, coaching athletes to achieve: state records, national records, Olympic trial qualifiers, NCAA individual titles, and a 13-year old NCAA record.

-We are honored to have David Bentz as our founder, head coach, and living testimony of our mission to help all swimmers maximize their potential.
+We are honored to have David Bentz as our founder, and testimony of our mission to help all swimmers maximize their potential.